 With the new addition to our farm of the learning centre, you will be included in any workshops, seminars or educational experiences that are offered during the course of your stay.
 It is our hope to not only offer our own knowledge and wisdom, but that of experts in specific fields of restorative agriculture that we hope to attract.

 During your stay it is very likely you will meet other workawayers and farm helpers from around the world.
-Although we only speak English ourselves, if English is not your first language, you may take comfort knowing that this summer we are fortunate to have a workawayer from Belgium, who speaks both Spanish and French.
-We are happy to help you learn English while you are here.
+Although we only speak English ourselves, we are happy to help you learn English while you are here.
 We love meeting new people and learning about the places from which they come!

 Our farm comprises 200 acres, of which half is in agricultural fields and the other in mixed forest.
 We have been farming in the biodynamic traditions since 2006, and have been Demeter certified since 2008.
 We partake in the Ontario Forestry Stewardship program and are continually working to revitalize the health and wellbeing of our forest, since it was logged heavily by previous owners.

 The old farmhouse is off-grid and we are working towards bringing the rest of the farm operation off-grid as well.

 Day to day the help changes in accordance with the season.
 Helping on our farm gives everyone the opportunity to learn the basics principles of biodynamic and restorative agriculture in a setting using machinery and mostly physical hands on tasks to get the work done.

 Daily chores can mean many things, some of them including:

 - caring for chickens, dogs, cats, and cattle if you are up to it